 Viruses do carry health consequences, and people can die from viruses.
 That said, certain populations are more vulnerable than others.
 The coronavirus is like all other viruses in that the very old, very young, and people with compromised immune systems are at greater risk.
 This is because their bodies aren’t as efficient and effective at fighting off health invaders.

 Marianne Obenchain, a woman who contracted coronavirus on the Diamond Princess cruise ship, acknowledges the fear, stating that “Everyone thinks that if you have the virus, you’re automatically sick and you’re going to die.”
 She emphasizes that this fear isn’t based on what really happens.
 She experienced a slight cough and fever.
 She didn’t feel up to par, but she wasn’t miserable.
 For Ms. Obenchain, the worst part has been the loneliness of isolation.
 She understands the need, though, and she knows that this is temporary, both her illness and her isolation.
 (Follow this link to read her full story.)
+It’s her wellbeing that is threatened the most during her bout with COVID-19.

 Continuing to remind yourself of these truths–that the virus isn’t a death sentence and that this situation in its entirety is temporary–will help reduce health anxiety and let you keep your wellbeing.